top of page

 Ruth Kodish-Eskind

 Thank you for visiting my page!
-I am an emerging museum professional eager to make connections with future collaborators.
+I am a museum professional eager to make connections with future collaborators.
 Based in the Pacific Northwest, I am passionate about research, preservation and public programs.
-Please explore my recent work to get a feel for my style and interests.
+Please explore my work to get a feel for my style and interests.

 IMG_0021.jpg